aiven/devportal/docs/products/clickhouse/howto/create-new-service.rst

 Create a database
 -----------------

-1. When the service is running, go to the *Databases & Tables* tab.
+1. When the service is running, go to the **Databases & Tables** tab.

-2. Enter a name for your database, then click **Create database**.
+2. Enter a name for your database and select **Create database**.

 .. note::